jrouaix/pres_cqrs-es/_slides/40-cqrs.md

 ---
 ## A Command
-- Aim to change the system state
+- Aims to change the system state
 - Can be rejected due to business logic

 </br>

 ## A Query
 - Does not change the system state
-- Have no business logic
+- Has no business logic

 note:
 # Do not split them and you're good for bad design